swtbhsmn/mongoose-graphql-codegen/README.md

 ## 📌 Coming Soon
 - `--outDir` support
-- GraphQL federation/directives

 ---

-MIT © 2025 — Built with ❤️ for modern devs.
+© 2025 — Built with ❤️ for modern devs.